radu-ungureanu/terraform-beginner-bootcamp-2023/README.md

 In order to manage the state file remotely, we can use Terraform Cloud.
 For this, we need to create a project (optional) and a workspace (required), and to add the `cloud` configuration in our `terraform` code.

 In order to transfer the local state to Terraform Cloud, we need to sign in locally using the `terraform login` command.
 This opens up the [browser](https://app.terraform.io/app/settings/tokens) to generate a Token.
-This token is then pasted into the terminal, and a session is created locally, which is saved in the `C:\Users\{CURRENT_USER}\AppData\Roaming\terraform.d\credentials.tfrc.json` file
+This token is then pasted into the terminal, and a session is created locally, which is saved in the `C:\Users\{CURRENT_USER}\AppData\Roaming\terraform.d\credentials.tfrc.json` file.

+Alternatively, we can setup the token generated in Terraform Cloud into a System Variable named `TF_TOKEN_app_terraform_io`.

+## Root Module Structure

+The root module structure, based on the [official hashicorp documentation](https://developer.hashicorp.com/terraform/language/modules/develop/structure), is as follows:

+- PROJECT_ROOT
+  - main.tf - everything else
+  - variables.tf - stores the structure of input variables
+  - providers.tf - defines required providers and their configuration
+  - outputs.tf - stores the outputs
+  - terraform.tfvars - stores the data of variables we want to load into our terraform project
+  - README.md - required for root modules

+## Loading Terraform variables

+Locally we can have a `terraform.tfvars` file, to keep all the necessary variables.
+This file should not be committed to source control.
+An example file is under `terraform.tfvars.example`.

+We can use the `-var` flag to set an input variable or override a variable from tfvars, i.e. `terraform plan -var user_uuid="SOME_GUID_HERE"`.

+In Terraform Cloud, the required variables are added in the Variables of the Workspace.